thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 example may require working with a development team and several different workflows in a browser application.

-Regardless of the simplicity or complexity of your clieant application, its infrastructure must allow for loading and calling the ThoughtSpot JS library.
+Regardless of the simplicity or complexity of your client application, its infrastructure must allow for loading and calling the ThoughtSpot JS library.
 This library allows you to authenticate to ThoughtSpot and load specific objects.